Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/Smart Cities/Pathways to Transformative Adaptation in South African Cities.md

 ## Further Reading

+ - [The role of adaptive capacity in incremental and transformative adaptation in three large U.S. Urban water systems](https://www.sciencedirect.com/science/article/pii/S0959378023000158)- demonstrates the importance of small projects for tackling climate change
 ## Musings

 - Develop a model that shows how population density around key waterways will change in future as scarcity increases